ashok5141/DVA/v1.1/README.md

-# My plan is to build a Secure application with all components involved
+# Secure application with all components involved

 ## Stages